esheldon/fitsio/README.md

 0      IMAGE_HDU
 1      BINARY_TBL      mytable

-# at the python prompt, you could just type fits and it will
+# at the python prompt, you could just type "fits" and it will automatically
-# automatically print itself.
+# print itself.
 Same for ipython.
 >>> fits
 ...